yusuke-dada-k/Slic3r/README.md

 See the [project homepage](http://slic3r.org/) at slic3r.org and the [manual](http://manual.slic3r.org/) for more information.

+In addiotion, Yusuke added some options, see the [Yusuke's GitHub](https://github.com/yusuke-dada-k/Slic3r).

 ### What language is it written in?

 The core geometric algorithms and data structures are written in C++,